 So, the question is, how much risk can we take based on this specific issue?
 The opportunity for investing is there, if you can finance it in that time frame.
 Just remember this could end as hog production in China recovers, evolving to a much healthier, efficient and productive industry.

 Suppliers are seeing evidence of people preparing to invest, which is good news; what is needed in Ontario is more processing; driving large cuts of pork to the US and buying it back in smaller packages as processed meat is not a sustainable business plan.
 With Maple Leaf building in the US rather than Ontario, we need to work with governments to change the culture or business environment here so processing happens here.
 The recently released federal Food Policy for Canada does not give a lot of attention to the processing sector, which is disappointing.

 All things considered, the outlook is encouraging for pork.
 There may be opportunities for growth, despite this week’s ban by China, but it needs to involve the whole industry.
 Working together as producers, suppliers, marketers and processors, the pork industry has an opportunity to have a greater presence in the world meat market.

-Paul Bootsma is Field Services Manager for the Christian Farmers Federation of Ontario.
+Paul Bootsma is Member Relations Manager for the Christian Farmers Federation of Ontario.
 The CFFO Commentary represents the opinions of the writer and does not necessarily represent CFFO policy.
 The CFFO Commentary is heard weekly on CFCO Chatham, CKXS Chatham, and CKNX Wingham.
 It is also archived on the CFFO website, www.christianfarmers.org.
 CFFO is supported by 4,000 family farmers across Ontario.